kyverno/website/content/en/docs/Writing policies/exceptions.md

         version: latest
 ```

-There is a case where all Pods exist in the `delta` Namespace needs to run as a root.
-A PolicyException can be used to exempt all Pods whose namespace is `delta` from the policy by excluding the `runAsNonRoot` control.
+In this use case, all Pods in the `delta` Namespace need to run as a root.
+A PolicyException can be used to exempt all Pods whose Namespace is `delta` from the policy by excluding the `runAsNonRoot` control.

 ```yaml
 apiVersion: kyverno.io/v2beta1